socketio/socket.io/README.md

       - `onlyBinaryUpgrades` (`Boolean`): whether transport upgrades should be restricted to transports supporting binary data (`false`)
       - `forceNode` (`Boolean`): Uses NodeJS implementation for websockets - even if there is a native Browser-Websocket available, which is preferred by default over the NodeJS implementation.
 (This is useful when using hybrid platforms like nw.js or electron) (`false`, NodeJS only)
       - `localAddress` (`String`): the local IP address to connect to
+      - `autoUnref` (`Boolean`): whether the transport should be `unref`'d upon creation.
+This calls `unref` on the underlying timers and sockets so that the program is allowed to exit if they are the only timers/sockets in the event system (Node.js only)
     - **Polling-only options**
       - `requestTimeout` (`Number`): Timeout for xhr-polling requests in milliseconds (`0`)
     - **Websocket-only options**